mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     $"!dpu.copy('buffer',bytearray(!a),offset=!offset)" : ()
 ```

 Though now that I think about it, the rounding up of offsets is somewhat redundant.
-I implemented it that way at first, but later found out that in fact the transfer will fail if the array itself is not divisible by 8.
+I implemented it that way at first, but later found out that in fact the transfer will fail anyway if the array itself is not divisible by 8.
 I'll leave it like this for now.

 ```sl
 // For transfering the output arrays and variables back to host.